 A virtual remote team combined with a physical office is now the new normal from the office space environment, depending on the safety protocols observed within the facilities.

 Many corporations expect to have half of their employees back to their offices in the 4th quarter of 2020, while the rest are going to continue working remotely.
-Some tech enterprises such as Amazon, Microsoft, Zillow, etc. have decided to give the choice to their employees whether to work from home or in the office until the end of 2020.
+Some tech enterprises such as Amazon, Microsoft, Zillow, etc., have decided to give a choice to their employees whether to work from home or in the office until the end of 2020.

-Our present situation leaves leasing companies that have a multi-story facilities to combat an exodus of tenants.
+Our present situation leaves leasing companies that have a multi-story facility to combat an exodus of tenants.

 That said, the remaining leasing properties can concentrate on increasing their market share.
-The disruption to the market has to be embraced quickly by land owners and property managers to ensure customer retention and to take advantage from the high growth opportunities to fully lease their properties.
+The disruption to the market has to be embraced quickly by landowners and property managers to ensure customer retention and to take advantage of the high growth opportunities to fully lease their properties.

 3 Factors to Ensure Customer Retention